Enoch-Lee-04/Severance/README.md

 ## How to Run

 1. Clone this repository
+2. Save the Lumon logo image to `public/images/lumon-logo.png` (see instructions in that directory)
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. Start the server with `npm start`
+4. Start the server with `npm start`
-4. Open `http://localhost:3000` in your browser
+5. Open `http://localhost:3000` in your browser
-5. Start categorizing numbers!
+6. Start categorizing numbers!

 ## How to Play